Mexican Train: Equipment

-Many sets of dominoes include a station and special train-shaped tokens for markers, and packaged games with a central "station" and custom tokens are available.
+Many sets of dominoes include a station and special train-shaped tokens for markers, and packaged games with a central "station" and custom tokens are available, along with pads to help keep score.
 However, the station piece is not strictly needed, and anything from coins to poker chips to even pieces of candy or slips of paper can be used as markers.
+Because the station or hub usually is designed for eight spokes, the maximum number of players is eight, although additional spokes may be laid in between slots to accommodate more players, using larger domino sets.

 Objective

-The object of all trains games is to be the first player to place all of their dominoes.
+The objective of all train games is to be the first to place all your dominoes.
 Dominoes may be placed onto the player's train, onto the Mexican train if available, or on the trains of other players under special circumstances.
 The middle tile counts as the start of a player's multiple tile train.